amorist/awesome/README.md

 ## TypeScript

+- [CTFNote](https://github.com/TFNS/CTFNote) - CTFNote is a collaborative tool aiming to help CTF teams to organise their work.
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
 - [react-codemirror2](https://github.com/scniro/react-codemirror2) - Codemirror integrated components for React
 - [admin-bro](https://github.com/SoftwareBrothers/admin-bro) - AdminBro is an admin panel for apps written in node.js